University campus in North Carolina

 IPEDS 2023

-Degree levels: 9 master's, 4 doctoral programs available in North Carolina
+Software Engineering degree programs available: 9 master's, 4 doctoral in North Carolina

 From community college pathways to advanced research degrees